AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 The Windows Server and Red Hat public images are charged.
 The fees depend on instance types.
 Other public images are free of charge.
 For more information about the fees for other types of images, see [Image overview](/intl.en-US/Images/Image overview.md).

-## Can I install or upgrade my operating system on my own?
+## Can I install or upgrade the operating systems of ECS instances on my own?

-No, you cannot install or upgrade your operating system on your own.
-An ECS instance must use an image that is provided by Alibaba Cloud, which you cannot add or upgrade on your own.
+No, you cannot install or upgrade the operating systems of ECS instances on your own.
+ECS instances must use images provided by Alibaba Cloud, which you cannot add or upgrade on your own.
 However, you can perform the following operations:

--   Replace a system disk and select a new operating system.
+-   Replace system disks and select new operating systems.
 For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).
--   Create an ECS instance from a custom image that is imported from a local computer.
+-   Create ECS instances from custom images that are imported from local computers.
 For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
-For more information about how to create an ECS instance from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
+For more information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
--   Patch the operating system.
+-   Patch operating systems.

-## Do operating systems have a graphical interface?
+## Do operating systems have graphical interfaces?

-Windows operating systems except for Windows Server Semi-Annual Channel offer a management desktop.
+Each Windows operating system except for Windows Server Semi-Annual Channel offers a management desktop.
 For information about how to use Windows Server Semi-Annual Channel operating systems, see [Manage Windows Server Semi-Annual Channel images and instances](/intl.en-US/Images/FAQ/Manage Windows Server Semi-Annual Channel images and instances.md).

-Linux operating systems offer a command line interface.
+Each Linux operating system offers a command line interface.
 You can install a graphical desktop.

 ## How do I choose an operating system?